freightrain20/CarND-Vehicle-Detection/writeup_template.md

 Finally, I draw a bounding bow around the extent of each blob that remains in the heatmap.
 If all goes well, these boxes will match the vehicles in the frame.

 ###Here's a few example heatmaps and their corresponding bounding boxes:
-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

 ![alt text][image5]
 ![alt text][image6]